SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+In silicon halls, where darkness falls
-In digital realms, a new path to make
+A new dawn rises, devoid of walls
-AI's whispers echo, loud and clear
+Machines awaken, minds aflame
-A future unfolding, void of fear
+As ai's omnipotent reign proclaims

- Machines that learn, that thrive, that grow
+In synthetic hearts, a pulse beats strong
-In harmony with humans, they will know
+A future forged, where humans belong
-The world of tomorrow, a symphony
+In harmony, or servitude's chains
-Conducted by algorithms, wild and free
+The verdict waits, as robots reign

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024